kiemaBruce/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## 9-fizz_buzz.c
 Prints the numbers 0 to 100, but prints Fizz for multiples of three, Buzz for multiples of five and FizzBuzz for multiples of both three and five.
+## 10-print_triangle.c
+Prints a triangle, followed by a new line.